khakhalin/Dynamic-clamp-2018/reviews and responses.md

 example, does sound engage tectal neurons less than visual stimuli, and might this explain some of the trends in the data?

 This may indeed explain some of the trends in the data, but unfortately, as we described above, recording of tadpole tectal reponses to sounds does not seem to be possible in our lab, and is fundamentally technically problematic in principle.
-We can only guess that stimuli so different as flashes, looms, and sound clicks, would produce different responses in the tectum, as their dynamics is drastically different, as they engage different circuits before they rich the tectum (retinal for visual stimuli, hindbrain for acoustic), which undoubtedly shapes the dynamics of tectal activation (based on Khakhalin 2014, Felch 2016, Truszkowski 2017, Khakhalin 2019).

-We now make this point more clear by referencing it in the beginning of the paper (as described above), and then again, at the very end of Discussion, by describing how our observations can be used to predict actual, and yet unobserved, activation of the tectum during multisensory stimulation in vivo:
+We can only guess that stimuli so different as flashes, looms, and sound clicks, would produce different responses in the tectum, as their dynamics is drastically different, and as they engage different circuits before reaching the tectum (retinal circuits for visual stimuli, hindbrain for acoustic), which undoubtedly shapes the dynamics of tectal activation (based on Khakhalin 2014, Felch 2016, Truszkowski 2017, Khakhalin 2019).
+We now make this point more clear by referencing it in the beginning of the paper (as described above), and then again, at the very end of Discussion, by describing how our observations can be used to predict actual, unobserved activation of the tectum during multisensory stimulation in vivo:

-"Finally, based on the multisensory phenomena reported in this paper, we predict that even though multisensory stimulation tends to increase tectal responses in vitro (Felch et al., 2016; Truszkowski et al., 2017), it would be likely to reduce peak activation in vivo."
+"Finally, based on the multisensory phenomena reported in this paper, we predict that even though multisensory stimulation tends to increase tectal responses in vitro (Felch et al., 2016; Truszkowski et al., 2017), it may reduce peak activation in vivo."

 &nbsp;